amberteets/kickstarter-analysis/README.md

 `=COUNTIFS(outcomes, E$5, goal, ">="&$C6, goal, "<"&$D6, subcategory, $D$2)`
 * `outcomes` refers to the Outcomes column in the dataset; `goal` refers to the Goal column and `subcategory` to the Subcategory column
 * Counts the number of "plays" (`$D$2`) campaigns of each outcome (`E$5`, `F$5`, `G$5`) with goals within the ranges specified in columns `C` and `D`

+The resulting line chart (see Fig. 6) depicts the relationship between funding goal and percentage of successful campaigns for Kickstarter campaigns within the "plays" subcategory.

+------PLACEHOLDER FOR PICTURE

 ### Challenges and Difficulties Encountered